pitt-miskov-zivanov-lab/BioRECIPE/docs/definitions.rst

 Interaction definitions
 ----------------------------------

-In the following, we provide formal definitions of the components of a biological interaction, and the attributes of these components.
+In the following, we provide formal definitions of the components of an interaction, and the attributes of these components.
 We also include additional details about attributes and examples of their values.

 .. admonition:: Definition 1 - Element (node)